5 Ways to Nourish Your Hormones with Real Food (+ 3 Ways Stress Messes with Them)

 In times of stress, the adrenal glands divert this vital hormone from making more progesterone and DHEA (the precursor to all the sex hormones like testosterone and estrogen), and instead grab it for more cortisol production.

-This stealing of pregnenolone leads to downstream hormonal imbalances such as low progesterone and low testosterone, both of which have devastating impacts on male and female fertility.
+This stealing of pregnenolone leads to downstream hormonal imbalances such as low progesterone and low testosterone, both of which can negatively impact both male and female fertility.
 When the body is chronically stressed the hormonal focus shifts to survival versus reproduction.

 Additionally, this imbalance of hormones also makes female perimenopause, menopause and male andropause even more of a hormonal roller coaster ride creating chaos with sex drive, sleep, weight gain and moods.